grumpycoders/pcsx-redux/docs/lua.md

 :writeAt(ptr, size, pos)
 ```

 Some APIs may return a `Slice` object, which is an opaque buffer coming from C++.
-It's possible to write a slice to a file in a zero-copy manner:
+It is possible to write a slice to a file in a zero-copy manner:

 ```lua
 :writeMoveSlice(slice)